bartosz-bear/notebooks/scraping/scrapy.md

         ...
 ```

+## FETCH COMMAND - FETCH HTML AND SAVE IT TO A HARD DRIVE OR INSPECT IN THE CONSOLE

+`scrapy fetch http:/myblog.com > blog.html`

 ## `parse` COMMAND

 - `parse` command allows you to debug a specific spider, specific callback method for a specific url